-- Agriculture: Bearer Plants (Amendments to IAS 16 and IAS 41) - IFRS 14 Regulatory Deferral Accounts. - Accounting for Acquisitions of Interests in Joint Operations (Amendments to IFRS 11). - Clarification of Acceptable Methods of Depreciation and Amortisation (Amendments to IAS 16 and IAS 38). - Defined Benefit Plans: Employee Contributions (Amendments to IAS 19). - Annual Improvements to IFRSs 2010-2012 Cycle. - Annual Improvements to IFRSs 2011-2013 Cycle.
+- IFRS 14 Regulatory Deferral Accounts. - Accounting for Acquisitions of Interests in Joint Operations (Amendments to IFRS 11). - Clarification of Acceptable Methods of Depreciation and Amortisation (Amendments to IAS 16 • and IAS 38). - Equity Method in Separate Financial Statements (Amendments to IAS 27). - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28). - Annual Improvements to IFRSs 2012-2014 Cycle various standards. - Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28). - Disclosure Initiative (Amendments to IAS 1).

-6. Operating segments
+Operating segments